-Remaining games: Chelsea (FA Cup final), Chelsea (away), Tottenham (home)
+Remaining games: Chelsea (away), Tottenham (home)

 Leicester's victory against a much-changed Manchester United has put them within touching distance of Champions League qualification - just four points from their remaining two matches will be enough regardless of what the teams below them in the league table do.
 However, Leicester's win over United has reduced the number of teams that could still finish above them from four to three - it is no longer possible for Spurs to do so.

-After their surprise home defeat to Arsenal, Chelsea still need six more points from their remaining Premier League games - Leicester at home and Aston Villa away - to guarantee a top-four finish.
+And after their surprise home defeat to Arsenal, Chelsea still need six more points from their remaining Premier League games - Leicester at home and Aston Villa away - to guarantee a top-four finish.

 Chelsea could still finish the season with 70 points while Leicester can reach 72.
 But both teams cannot reach those tallies given they play each other in the league next week, leaving the door open to the sides just outside the top four.